 Otocinclus are best known as algae eaters.

 These fish are some of the best algae eaters around.
-It’s their natural food which makes them very easy to feed.
+It’s their natural food that makes them very easy to feed.
 They’re easy to look after too, so are great for beginners.

 They’re peaceful creatures and can be put in a variety of freshwater community aquariums.